syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-paragraphs.md

 control: Presentation
 documentation: UG
 ---
-# Working with Paragraph
+# Work with Paragraph

-## Adding Paragraph to slide
+## Add Paragraph to slide

 All the textual contents in a Presentation document is represented by Paragraphs.
 You can have any number of paragraphs within a [TextBody](http://www.google.com/# "") of a textbox or shape in a PowerPoint presentation.

-The following code example demonstrates adding a paragraph in a slide.
+The following code example demonstrates how to add a paragraph in a slide.

 {% highlight c# %}
 [C#]